mattdesl/bitframes-randao/README.md

   - Only updates with `isMint=true` and `nftContract=0x2c7f335460fB9dF460FF7AD6CC64cb7Dd4064862` are considered
   - In Week 1, `fromBlock` is the origin of the contract
   - In Week 4, `toBlock` is the block that processed the last mint
+  - Be sure to capture both the `tokenId`, `invoker` and `mintRecipient`
-- Using the event args, create a CSV file with `token_id,invoker_address` in each line (row)
+- Using the event args, create a CSV file with `token_id,invoker_address,recipient_address` in each line (row)
 - Query the `PREVRANDAO` of the block number associated with the last mint in that week, i.e. the week's ending toBlock as described above.
 For example, block `21294591` for Week 1.
 - Query the `SECRET_KEY_WEEK_*` from the `process.env`, which is held by the artist in secret and revealed upon each weekly raffle execution.
 - XOR the two BigInts by doing `PREVRANDAO ^ SECRET_KEY`; from the resulting number, take the first 128 bits and use this as a seed state for xorshift128, a strong pseudo random number generator (PRNG).
+- Read the CSV file and turn it into a list of rows of "valid mints and their minters":
+  - For any rows where `invoker_address` is equal to the bridge relay (`0xb90ed4c123843cbFD66b11411Ee7694eF37E6E72`), use instead the `recipient_address`, otherwise use the `invoker_address`
-- Read the CSV file and turn it into a list of rows, filtering out (i.e. excluding) any rows associated with "Team" addresses (artist, filmmakers, platform).
+  - Then filter out (i.e. excluding) any rows associated with "Team" addresses (artist, filmmakers, platform).
 - Using the PRNG, apply Fisher–Yates shuffle to this new filtered list.
 - In sequence, sample the first 4 winning (unique) addresses from the shuffled list.
 Considerations:
-  - Keep track of which addresses have been marked as won, and skip those if they arise again, to ensure each address can only win one token in a given week.
+  - Keep track of which minter addresses have been marked as won, and skip those if they arise again, to ensure each address can only win one token in a given week.
   - If any further conflict arises (e.g. a wallet is deemed to be associated with the Team and it hadn't been excluded), keep sampling the next elements in the list until a valid user address is found.

 ## Commitments